 What is an equinox?
 Each equinox and solstice is an astronomical event, caused by Earth’s tilt on its axis and ceaseless motion in orbit.
 The equinox is also an event you can think about as happening on the imaginary dome of our sky.

-What is an equinox?
-The equinox is an event that happens in Earth’s orbit around the sun.
-Simultaneously, it happens on the imaginary dome of our sky.
-The imaginary celestial equator is a great circle dividing the sky into Northern and Southern Hemispheres.
+The Earth-centered view is that the celestial equator is a great circle dividing Earth’s sky into Northern and Southern Hemispheres.
 The celestial equator wraps the sky directly above Earth’s equator.
-At the equinox, the sun crosses the celestial equator, to enter the sky’s northern hemisphere.
+At the equinox, the sun crosses the celestial equator, to enter the sky’s Northern Hemisphere.

-Because Earth doesn’t orbit upright, but is instead tilted on its axis by 23-and-a-half degrees, Earth’s Northern and Southern hemispheres trade places in receiving the sun’s light and warmth most directly.
+The Earth-in-space view is that, because Earth doesn’t orbit upright, but is instead tilted on its axis by 23-and-a-half degrees, Earth’s Northern and Southern hemispheres trade places in receiving the sun’s light and warmth most directly, as Earth orbits the sun.
 We have an equinox twice a year – spring and fall – when the tilt of the Earth’s axis and Earth’s orbit around the sun combine in such a way that the axis is inclined neither away from nor toward the sun.